ayush-343/Blockchain-Based-File-Verification/blockchain-file-verification/README.md

 A local, educational framework that demonstrates how blockchain concepts can secure file integrity.
 Users hash a file in the browser, persist the hash on a simple proof-of-work blockchain, and later verify whether the file has been altered.

 ## Features
-- React + Vite (JavaScript + JSX) frontend with TailwindCSS styling
+- React + Vite (JavaScript + JSX) frontend with TailwindCSS styling, richer dashboards, and verification history
-- Node.js + Express backend with an in-memory blockchain
+- Node.js + Express backend with an in-memory blockchain, file metadata capture, and chain analytics
-- Proof-of-work mining (difficulty 2) on each new block
+- Proof-of-work mining (difficulty 2) on each new block with nonce statistics
-- REST API covering hash storage, verification, and full chain inspection
+- REST API covering hash storage, lookup, metrics, and full ledger inspection
 - Podman-ready Containerfiles for both frontend and backend services

 ## Prerequisites